- Can I monitor available build containers?

 Is it possible to run iOS/macOS builds on CircleCI?

-Support for running your own macOS builders is coming soon.
+Support for running your own macOS fleet is coming soon.
 Contact your account team to express interest in getting on the early access list.

 Why is Test GitHub Authentication failing?